Pre-sectarian Buddhism: Liberating insight

 Discriminating insight into transiency as a separate path to liberation was a later development.
-According to Johannes Bronkhorst, Tillman Vetter, and K.R.
-Norman, bodhi was at first not specified.
+According to Johannes Bronkhorst, Tillman Vetter, and K. R. Norman, bodhi was at first not specified.
 K. R. Norman:

-According to Norman, bodhi may basically have meant the knowledge that nibbana was attained, due to the practice of dhyana.
+According to Norman, bodhi may basically have meant the knowledge that nirvana was attained, due to the practice of dhyana.

 Bronkhorst notes that the conception of what exactly this "liberating insight" was developed throughout time.
-Whereas originally it may not have been specified, later on the four truths served as such, to be superseded by pratityasamutpada, and still later, in the Hinayana schools, by the doctrine of the non-existence of a substantial self or person.
+Whereas originally it may not have been specified, later on the Four Truths served as such, to be superseded by Pratityasamutpada, and still later, in the Hinayana schools, by the doctrine of the non-existence of a substantial self or person.
 And Schmithausen notices that still other descriptions of this "liberating insight" exist in the Buddhist canon:

 The developing importance of liberating insight may have been due to an over-literal interpretation by later scholastics of the terminology used by the Buddha, or to the problems involved with the practice of dhyana, and the need to develop an easier method.
 According to Vetter it may not have been as effective as dhyana, and methods were developed to deepen the effects of discriminating insight.
 Insight was also paired to dhyana, resulting in the well-known sila-samadhi-prajna scheme.
-According to Vetter this kind of preparatory "dhyana" must have been different from the practice introduced by the Buddha, using kasina-exercises to produce a "more artificially produced dhyana", resulting in the cessation of apperceptions and feelings.
-It also led to a different understanding of the eightfold path, since this path does not end with insight, but rather starts with insight.
+According to Vetter this kind of preparatory dhyana must have been different from the practice introduced by the Buddha, using kasina-exercises to produce a "more artificially produced dhyana", resulting in the cessation of apperceptions and feelings.
+It also led to a different understanding of the Eightfold Path, since this path does not end with insight, but rather starts with insight.
 The path was no longer seen as a sequential development resulting in dhyana, but as a set of practices which had to be developed simultaneously to gain insight.

 According to Alexander Wynne, the ultimate aim of dhyana was the attainment of insight, and the application of the meditative state to the practice of mindfulness.
 According to Frauwallner, mindfulness was a means to prevent the arising of craving, which resulted simply from contact between the senses and their objects.
 According to Frauwallner this may have been the Buddha’s original idea.
 According to Wynne, this stress on mindfulness may have led to the intellectualism which favoured insight over the practice of dhyana.